-Join Scott Simpson for an in-depth discussion in this video Reviewing common Bash commands, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Reviewing common Bash commands, part of Learning Bash Scripting.

 You may or may not be use to working at the command line.
 If you are not, that's fine.
 In this movie, I'll provide a quick look at some of the common commands that you'll use.
 First, it's important to understand how to move around the directory structure.
 Typing pwd, prints the working directory.
 That is, it tells you where you currently are, the active working directory.
 What that means, is if you run a command, this is where the system will execute it.
 If you say, delete all the files here, it'll delete all the files in this current working directory.
 And you can see I'm in my home directory, which is where my personal files live.